Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 \subsection{Duality}

 When hitomezashi patterns are stitched (though not when drawn) a complementary or dual hitomezashi pattern forms on the reverse (Hayes and Seaton, 2020).
 The gaps in a line of running stitches on one side correspond to stitches on the other, and vice versa.
-This may seem unremarkable, but compare it to cross-stitch, where the front side of the work consists of cross stitches, but the reverse consists of small vertical stitches.
+This may seem unremarkable, but compare it to counted cross-stitch, where the front side of the work consists of cross stitches, but the reverse consists of small vertical stitches.
+Sashiko is sometimes described as being like blackwork, but there the use of double running stitch results in the same design on both sides of the work (Holden, 2008).

-We have found only oblique references to this property in needlework books.
+We have found only oblique references to this property in sashiko books.
 Marquez (2019) remarks that the patterns formed on the back on a piece of hitomezashi are interesting also, and that it `can be reversible with some careful planning'.
-The near-identical nature of the reverse of some patterns is also mentioned as a distinctive feature of hitomezashi in \textit{Simply Sashiko} (2019/2020), wherein it is explained how decorative kitchen `flower-cloths' \textit{hanafukin} having two `nice' sides can be made by working through a double layer of cloth, with turning stitches and thread-joins hidden between the two layers.
-On the other hand, blogger Sawaraka (2017) is delighted that a different (dual) design forms on the reverse when the final diagonal stitches are added to the \textit{kawari hana-j\={u}ji} (variant/changing flower-cross) hitomezashi design.
+The near-identical nature of the reverse of some patterns is also mentioned as a distinctive feature of hitomezashi in \textit{Simply Sashiko} (2019/2020), wherein it is explained how decorative kitchen {hanafukin} (flower-cloths) having two `nice' sides can be made by working through a double layer of cloth, with turning stitches and thread-joins hidden between the two layers.
+On the other hand, blogger Sawaraka (2017) is delighted that a different (dual) design forms on the reverse when the final diagonal stitches are added to the {kawari hanaj\={u}ji} (variant/changing flower-cross) hitomezashi design.

 In Figure \ref{dual} the two sides of the same piece of work are shown.
 When viewing the back of a piece, the way in which it has been turned over can make a difference; this difference will be apparent if there is some asymmetry.
 The four `gaps' in the centre of each cross in Figure \ref{dual} correspond to the squares on the reverse.
 To obtain the right-hand image, this piece has been turned over by pivoting on the right or left edge (not by pivoting on the top or bottom edge).